Louisiana Hourly Paycheck Calculator

 How Your Louisiana Paycheck Works

-Your net pay equals gross hourly wages (including overtime, tips, and supplemental pay) minus pretax deductions; then minus FICA, federal income tax, and Louisiana state income tax withholding.
-If you contribute to 401(k)/403(b)/457(b), HSA/FSA, or pay pre-tax premiums under a Section 125 plan, your taxable wages may decrease.
+Your net pay equals gross wages (including overtime, tips, and supplemental pay) minus pretax deductions, then minus FICA, federal income tax, and Louisiana state withholding.
+Contributions to 401(k)/403(b)/457(b), HSA/FSA, or pre-tax Section 125 premiums can reduce taxable wages.

 • Inputs to set: Hourly rate, hours, overtime, pay frequency, filing status, dependents/credits, locality (if applicable), and deductions.